King-s-Knowledge-Graph-Lab/OntoChat/README.md

     <img src="assets/title_logo.png" width="96%" height="auto" />
 </div>

-# OntoChat: A Framework for Conversational Ontology Requirements Engineering
+# OntoChat: A Framework for Conversational Ontology Engineering

 **OntoChat** is a framework designed to support **ontology requirements engineering** through conversational interactions.
 It facilitates **requirement elicitation**, **analysis**, and **testing**, enabling users to interact with a conversational agent to guide the creation of **use cases** and the extraction of **competency questions**.
 The framework provides computational tools for analyzing requirements and testing preliminary versions of ontologies, enhancing the overall efficiency and accuracy of ontology development.